imagingbook/imagingbook-plugins-all/ImageJ/README.md

-This is a local ImageJ installation set up for testing the plugins contained in this subproject.
-Note that the other plugin collections hold only copies of the plugins contained here and no other collection has a dedicated ImageJ setup.
+# README

+This is a ready-to-go Maven project that includes the `imagingbook library and plugin sets, all packaged in a complete ImageJ runtime setup.

-* The default output folder is set to ImageJ/plugins/ (by <outputDirectory>
+* The project's output folder (for compiled `.class` files) is set to `ImageJ/plugins/` (by the `<outputDirectory>` property in the project's `pom.xml` file).
-  in the project's pom.xml file), which makes Eclipse set the default output folder accordingly.

-* The required imagingbook libraries are imported as a Maven dependency and copied to Image/jars.
+* The required `imagingbook` libraries and other dependencies are automatically copied to `Image/jars/` during the Maven build.

-* All other required jar files (dependencies) are copied to ImageJ/jars/ by Maven.

-* The specified version of ImageJ itself is copied to ImageJ/ij.jar.
+* The current version of ImageJ itself (specified in `pom.xml`) is copied to `ImageJ/ij.jar`.